 Division 2 — Financial matters

 [15, 16.
-Deleted by No. 44 of 2008 s.
+Deleted: No. 44 of 2008 s.
 15.]

 17. Minister may lend money

 (1) The Minister may lend money for approved purposes to a private training provider which does not operate for the purpose of private gain by its members, provided the purposes relate to the provision of vocational education and training.